 Kevin first shuffled out of the woods a few months ago while I was playing my zither in the backyard.

-Not only does this opening line introduce the discovery of Kevin instantly and hook you into reading the next sentence, but it doesn’t waste time introducing settings or the context surrounding the story, yet, it tells the reader everything they need to know to get started.
+Not only does this opening line introduce the discovery of Kevin instantly and hook you into reading the next sentence, it doesn’t waste time introducing settings or the context surrounding the story.
+Yet, it tells the reader everything they need to know to get started.

 When you’re drafting out the beginning, middle and ending of your story, consider the most valuable part of your idea and come to a natural conclusion as to where it should start.
 Once you’ve done so, write three or more possible opening lines, before editing them down — you’ll know which one works best.